 This site has not been used in a long time, however, all relevant content has been moved to https://tech.scargill.net which is fully up to date and constantly updated with new information, projects and reviews on a variety of IOT-related topics and general tech.
 Also check me out on Twitter – https://twitter.com/scargill or my Youtube channel https://www.youtube.com/peterscargill

-Please note ALL of this information is now dated – the blog http://tech.scargill.net is now the place to see this and MUCH more tech info, thanks.
+Please note ALL of this information is now dated – the blog https://tech.scargill.net is now the place to see this and FAR more tech info, thanks.
 The blog has thousands of followers and covers ESP8266, Raspberry Pi, reviews of many single board computers, Node-Red development and much, much more.
 Please visit the new blog.

 The PR26MF22NSZ and it’s larger cousin the PR39MF22NSZ are miniature 8-pin devices which look for all the world like any other 8-pin chip – but are able to switch mains power at up to 0.9amps – i.e. up to 200w.
 Seems unbelievable but that’s the claim – sensible you could certainly run a typical mains light.

 Given the very small size of our ESP-01 boards and the equally small size of the mains power supplies I found earlier, these would appear to be an ideal companion.
 Right now they are marginally more expensive than the cheapest Chinese relays and even very slightly more expensive than some solid state relays – but the size has to make it all worthwhile?

 Digikey have the larger one at 1.18 but the postage kills that option – you have to wonder what their marketing people are thinking about – 1.18 for the chip – 12.00 for postage – come on guys – it’ll fit in an envelope!!!